The recipe prices will vary based on fluctuating grocery costs. Please use what is posted as a guide.

 This Classic Hawaiian Macaroni Salad recipe has a delicious creamy dressing that’s tangy, sweet, and totally addicting!
-It’s great for summer cookouts or anytime.
-Plus it tastes just like it came from your favorite Hawaiian Food Truck!
+It tastes just like it came from a Hawaiian Food Truck.

-When I got back from our trip to Hawaii I got started right away on my version of this classic recipe.
-I’ve been testing the recipe for a few months now and I think I nailed it!
-Make sure you check out the recipe video in the recipe card, too!
-Click to see the video! —> Jump to Video
+When I got back from our trip to Hawaii, I got started right away on my version of this classic recipe.
+I’ve been tasting the Hawaiian Macaroni Salad recipe for a few months now, and I’m happy to report that I nailed it!

 Do you put eggs in Macaroni Salad?

-Traditional Macaroni Salad does not have eggs or hard-boiled eggs in it.
-However, while in Hawaii I noticed on some menus that there is a side dish called Potato Mac Salad which is a mash-up of potato salad and macaroni salad that DOES have egg in it (recipe coming soon!).
+Traditional salads do not have eggs or hard-boiled eggs in them.
+However, while in Hawaii, I noticed on some menus that there is a side dish called Potato Mac Salad, which is a mash-up of potato salad and macaroni salad that DOES have egg in it (recipe coming soon!).